-Microwave ovens may be a common and convenient fixture in many kitchens, but they have long been accused of causing cancer, radiation poisoning, and, as you mentioned, being weapons of mass destruction (of nutrients in foods, that is).
-No matter how you slice it, the act of cooking fruits and vegetables will destroy some of their nutrients because certain minerals, vitamins, and antioxidants cannot withstand the heat.
+Microwave ovens may be a common and convenient fixture in many kitchens.
+No matter how you slice it, the act of cooking fruits and vegetables can affect some of their nutrients.
+In many cases, certain minerals, vitamins, and antioxidants can’t withstand the heat.
 The good news, however, is that microwave cooking generally doesn’t reduce the nutrients in food than other cooking methods such as baking, boiling, or sautéing.
 Additionally, there are many ways you can reduce the amount of nutrients lost when cooking.

 The study you mentioned noted that the broccoli was immersed in a large amount of water when it was cooked.
-Using a large amount of water when cooking could be the reason for such a high proportion of the antioxidants being destroyed; the nutrients likely leaked out into the water during cooking.
+Using a large amount of water when cooking could be the reason for such a high proportion of the antioxidants being destroyed, as the nutrients likely leaked out into the water while being cooked.
 Other studies have shown that when broccoli was cooked in the microwave with no water, the degree of antioxidant loss was much lower.
-The key ingredients to preserving antioxidants and other nutrients seem to be a shorter exposure time to heat while using as little water as possible.
-In that case, microwave cooking can actually be better than other methods of cooking, because it cooks food quickly and therefore reduces the time the food is heated.
+Thus, the key ingredients for preserving antioxidants and other nutrients seem to be a shorter exposure time to heat while using as little water as possible.
+In that case, microwave cooking can be better than other methods of cooking, as it cooks food quickly and therefore reduces the time the food is heated.
 Other tips to keep the nutrients intact during cooking include:

 - Leave vegetables in big pieces so less surface area, and therefore less nutrients, are exposed.